Click here to read the first article in Daniel’s series, “The Point of Engagement: Part 1″

 Where were the long, clearly defined runs?
 Where were the seams I’d trained my eye to find?
 It was overwhelming, realizing the dozens of hours spent casturbating had done little but make me a spectacular practice player.
 I was an athlete built to play in a dome.

-The next morning, before dawn, I quickly met up with Rob Burkius, a southwest Oregon local and owner of Swing the Fly sponsor Two Handed Hardware.
+The next morning, before dawn, I quickly met up with Rob Beckius, a southwest Oregon local and owner of Swing the Fly sponsor Two Handed Hardware.
 He laughed when I asked him about the anglers standing on those “perches”, telling me they were called casting stations and it was a bit of a trademark characteristic of the North Umpqua.

 “From stations, you’ll start short, then range out, then extend your cast.
 Work the spot, then walk down to your next station.”
-Berkius explained after my initial casts sailed well past their intended targets.
+Beckius explained after my initial casts sailed well past their intended targets.
 “But watch your step.
 The basalt will get ya.”

 After countless swims, snags and the like, I began to see the bubble lines, seams and submerged rocks.
 The mends began to happen naturally without thinking.